TheBarret/ZSuite/README.md

 # ZSuite - RF Node

+*!!You do need an actual RTL-SDR device and a shell that can host the service for this node to work!!*

 The data capture in the `RF Node` is `4096 bytes / cycle` governed by `duration` in seconds.
 If the data length is smaller then the Latent shape it will reset to index 0.